reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ![Git Merge with Common Base](/assets/img/posts/git-rebase-merge/git-merge-working2.png)

+After a merge, we have a single new commit on the branch we merge into.
+This commit contains all the changes from the source branch.

 ## What is Git Rebase?

-Let's have a look at the concept of Git `rebase`.
+Let's have a look at the concept of `git rebase`.
 A `rebase` is the way of migrating or combining a sequence of commits to a new base commit.
-If we consider it in the context of feature branching workflow, then it is more useful and easily visualized.
-The figure given below describes the general process of rebasing with Git:
+If we consider it in the context of a feature branching workflow, then it is more useful and we can visualize it as follows:

 ![Git Rebasing](/assets/img/posts/git-rebase-merge/git-rebasing-basic.png)

-Let's understand the working of Git `rebase` by looking a history with a topic branch off another topic branch.
-For example, we have branched a topic branch (feature2) from the mainline , and added some feature2-side functionality to our project, and then made a commit.
+Let's understand the working of Git `rebase` by looking at history with a topic branch off another topic branch.

+Let's say we have branched a feature branch (feature2) from the mainline , and added some feature2-side functionality to our project, and then made a commit.
 Now, we branch off the `feature2` branch to make some client-side changes.
 Finally, we go back to the feature2-side branch and commit a few more changes:

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working1.png)

 Now suppose that we have decided to merge the client-side changes to the mainline for the release, but we also want to hold the server-side changes until they are tested further.

-With Git `rebase`, we can "replay" the changes in the `feature1` branch (that are not in the `feature2` branch, i.e. C8 and C9), and then replay them on the main branch by using the –onto option of git rebase, We have to specify all the three branches names in this case because we are holding the changes from feature2 branch while replaying them in the main branch from feature1 branch:
+With `git rebase`, we can "replay" the changes in the `feature1` branch (that are not in the `feature2` branch, i.e. C8 and C9), and then replay them on the main branch by using the –onto option of git rebase, We have to specify all the three branches names in this case because we are holding the changes from feature2 branch while replaying them in the main branch from feature1 branch:

 ```
 git rebase --onto main feature2 feature1